IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

     public string Surname { get; set; }
 }
 ```
 The model can avoid to define all table columns if you are not interested in some value.
+Also, model's properties name can be different from database table columns name.

-3. Create the SqlTableDependency object passing the connection string and table name.
+3. Create the SqlTableDependency object passing the connection string and table name (table name is necessary because of model name is different from table name).
 Then create an event handler for SqlTableDependency's Changed event:

 ```C#
 using System;